Publishing to npm

 Add repository location

-Add the path to your GitHub repository to generators.yml, if you haven’t already:
+Add the path to the GitHub repository containing your TypeScript SDK:

 1groups: